Effects of the Moon on Reef Organisms

 Mass spawning events are beneficial in increasing the probability that fertilization will occur.
 Spawning occurs at night and may last up to a few days depending on the type of coral.
 To prevent breeding between species, different coral species spawn on different days.
 If fertilization is successful, they rise to the top of the ocean surface where they begin to mature before floating back down and setting on the seafloor.
 These events generally happen once a year but in certain areas coral spawn multiple times a year.
 This is likely due to other environmental conditions which are beneficial for spawning such as warm water temperature and tides.

 The phases, light, and cycles of the moon create a powerful influence over the reproduction of coral reefs.
 It is crucial in the triggering of mass spawning events and ultimately the future of coral reproduction and livelihood.
 Despite their rapid decline due to climate change, coral is reported to still be spawning on schedule.
 According to the ReefTech research center in Australia, the coral reproduction event observed at the Great Barrier Reef in the fall of 2021, was a sign of hope for the livelihood of coral reefs.
 The future of coral reefs is still unsure, at the current rate at which carbon is being emitted and climate change is progressing, coral reefs will "be close to extinction in thirty to fifty years" .
+Additionally, fishing practices based around the moon cycles have shown to be helpful in increasing sustainability within reef ecosystems.
 If we are able to slow the increase of ocean temperatures and acidification, healthy coral will be able to continue mass spawning events and begin to repopulate.
+These improvements combined with fishing strategies that follow natural cycles will allow coral reefs and their inhabitants to heal and survive for many years to come.

 - Main, Douglas.
 "Why Oysters Close on the Full Moon—and More Odd Lunar Effects on Animals."
 Animals, 17 Apr.
 2019, https://www.nationalgeographic.com/animals/article/lunar-cycles-full-moon-effects-on-wildlife.